nous-clawds4/tapestry-cli/docs/node-types/core-nodes-graph.md

 Core Nodes Graph
 =====

-## Sample JSON (as a core member node for the coffee house concept)
+## Example of a Core Nodes Graph

+This example is the Core Nodes Graph for the concept of `coffee houses`.

+It is one of the `core nodes` for the concept of `coffee houses`.

 ```json
 {